 “I guess you guys won’t be going in the same car then, considering how you two aren’t getting along at all,” Wallace noted, walking up to them.

 Angela turned on Wallace.
 “Who says so?
 If I don’t, he’ll think that I’m scared of him.”

 “Move it already.
 We’re wasting time.”

 The others continued walking again since the drama seemed to cease for the time being.

 When they actually arrived at their designated area, the others watched closely to see if Angela would follow through with her words–aka going with Ehlo.
-Only Jacky and Sonia weren’t with them since Jacky’s car was park right in front of his mansion–instead of out on the street like theirs.
+Only Jacky and Sonia weren’t with them since Jacky’s car was parked right in front of his mansion–instead of out on the street like theirs.